Calibration From Scratch Using Rust, Part 3: Application in Rust

 );

-After letting the module run for over 100 iterations, the cost function will be quite small and we can see that we converged to the right answer.
+After letting the module run for over 100 iterations, the cost function will be quite small.
+We can see that we converged to the right answer.

 ground truth intrinsics: